rohit-sahasrabuddhe/structure-aware-divergence/README.md

 - `matplotlib 3.10.0` (for visualisations)
 - `seaborn 0.13.2` (for visualisations)
 - `ot 0.9.5` (for Optimal Transport methods)
 Our core methods rely only on `numpy`.
 We saved some results with `pickle 4.0`.

-We thank the developers of these packages for maintaining them.
+We thank the teams publishin and maintaining the data and developing open source software libraries.